 Please note that not all Public Records are maintained on the City’s website.
 Public requests for information and research on matters pertaining to the City of Port St. Lucie are processed through the City Clerk's Office, with the exception of Police Department records.
 For Police Department records please contact the Police Department Records Division at (772) 871-5047.

-Public Records Requests can be made by accessing our Public Records Center.
+Public Records Requests can be made online at any time.

 Simple requests for information are usually filled while you wait and the copying cost is 15 cents per page.
 Extensive research requests are filled in accordance with Florida Statute, Chapter 119.
 Requests for information made after 4:30 p.m. will be processed the next business day.